FLOWERS AND SEX – monoecious and dioecious plants

 Female flowers are on catkins on a different tree and are shown in this photo, which is of a Grey Poplar.
 Each female flower has a green ovary and a red forked stigma.
 Wind delivers pollen to the stigmas and pollinates the flowers.
 In May the ovaries will become fruits full of seeds with long white hairs, which aid wind dispersal.
 Other dioecious species include Box Elder, Ginkgo, Holly, Juniper, Bay, Yew, Stinging Nettle and Red Campion.
 Ash trees may be monoecious or dioecious.

 Some plants have male and female flower parts that are separated but on the same plant.
 These plants are known as monoecious.
 The Common Hazel is a monoecious tree.
 The male flowers are on yellow catkins that hang down ready to release pollen onto the wind as shown here.
 There may be over 200 unisexual male flowers on a single catkin.
 The catkin is covered in scales.
 Two male flowers are located beneath each scale.
 Each flower has four anthers.
 The scale lifts and the anthers split open to release pollen when conditions are favourable for pollen dispersion.
 After pollen release, the male catkin soon drops off.

-The female flowers are red and tiny and are located on the branch above the catkin.
-They are shown in the close-up in the second photo.
-The red stigmas collect pollen from the wind and eventually the flower forms a hazel nut.
+The female flowers of the Hazel are red and tiny and are located on the branch above the catkin.
+They are shown in this close-up The red stigmas collect pollen from the wind and eventually the flower forms a hazel nut.
 Alder, Oak, Beech, Birch, Hornbeam and Sweet Chestnut are other examples of monoecious trees.